spacetelescope/stsci_rtd_theme/README.md

 else:
     extensions.append('sphinx.ext.imgmath')
 ```
-Finally, when setting up your documentation build on readthedocs, make sure to include a requirements file which installs this theme
+Finally, when setting up your documentation build on readthedocs, make sure to include a requirements file which installs this theme.
+The `sphinx_rtd_theme` that it inherits from should already be there.